ArgoSec/data_mining_acw/README.md

 # data_mining_acw
-Code and report for my data mining coursework at the University of Hull
+Code and report for university project